alexvictoor/kata-reversi-typescript/README.md

 # kata-reversi-typescript

 The goal here is to implement a typescript implementation of the [reversi kata](http://codingdojo.org/cgi-bin/index.pl?KataReversi)

 ## Prerequisites
 You need typescript installed:

     npm install typescript -g

 You also need tsd:

     npm install tsd -g
+    tsd reinstall
 To test your installation you can run "npm test".
 This repository includes a complex number implementation alon with unit tests as an example.

 **Note:** if you have installed Typescript with Visual Studio, you might have a very old version of typescript on your path.
 To know which version of typescript is installed on your box just type the followning command: